caarlos0/gophercon-2025/slides.md

 ## Bubble Tea

-Let's add a spinner and a text input as well:
+Let's add support for suspend, a spinner, and a text input as well:

 [.code-highlight: none]
 [.code-highlight: 1,2]